jossbnd/advent_of_code_2021/README.md

 Find a folder for each dayly puzzle with:
 + my code .py
-+ input given AOC .txt
++ input given by AOC .txt

 If you want to know more about each puzzle, please visit https://adventofcode.com/